-To the new fermenter every step of the fermentation process can be a bit intimidating, from trusting that the fermentation will keep the vegetables from spoiling to braving the first bite, fermenting is a bit of an adventure.
+When you're new to fermenting, every step of the fermentation process can be slightly intimidating.
+From trusting that fermentation will keep your vegetables from spoiling to braving the first bite, fermenting is a bit of an adventure.

-One of the biggest questions people have is, “How do I know when my fermented vegetables are finished culturing?”
+One of the biggest questions you might have is, “How do I know when my fermented vegetables are finished culturing?”

-The fermentation process is continual, and flavors will change over time.
-Cultured vegetables will taste different over time, as microorganisms continue to do their work on the sugars and other carbohydrates found in the vegetables, the taste of fermented vegetables will change.
+The reality is that fermentation is a continual process and flavors will change over time.
+As microorganisms continue to do their work on the sugars and other carbohydrates found in the vegetables, the taste of fermented vegetables will change.

 There are three obvious signs that the fermentation process has at least commenced enough that fermenting vegetables can be moved to cold storage.
 Temperature will play a role in how quickly these signs appear, so results may vary from season to season and batch to batch.